Mohafiz (vehicle)

-The Mohafiz is a family of internal security vehicles designed and manufactured by Heavy Industries Taxila with Cavalier Group also designing later production models.
+The Mohafiz (also spelt Muhafiz) is a family of internal security vehicles designed and manufactured by Heavy Industries Taxila (HIT), Pakistan, with Cavalier Group also designing later production models.

 Development

 Early in 2000, HIT started design work on a new 4×4 internal security (IS) vehicle called the Mohafiz.
 This was first shown in mid-November 2000 and in December 2000 started extensive trials.

 Engine

 It is powered by a 4.2 litre diesel engine coupled to a manual transmission with five forward and one reverse gears and a two speed transfer case.
 If required, a more powerful 4.5 litre diesel engine could be installed to provide a higher power-to-weight ratio.

 Although the first example of the Mohafiz is based on a Toyota Land Cruiser chassis, it could also be built on other 4 × 4 chassis.
 This includes the Land Rover Defender 110 (4 × 4), which is already in service with the Pakistan Army in large numbers.

 Vehicles supplied to Iraq were based on a Land Rover 110 (4 × 4) chassis.